 - Urinary blockage and cyst formation in hobs

 Early detection, treatment and appropriate monitoring can all help manage symptoms.

 We still recommend neutering as a permanent way to stop females from being in season and reduce aggression in males.
 However, it's important to be aware of the signs of hypoadrenocorticism and to remember that treatment may be needed in the future.

 What's the best neutering or contraceptive method for ferrets?

-It's advised that ferret owners speak to their vet to assess the right option for their ferret, discussing possible side-effects and costs.
-Knowing the benefits and risks involved in all methods will help you make an informed decision as to which is best for your pet.
+Always discuss your options with your vet to avoid unwanted pregnancy and health issues.
+They'll be able to explain possible side-effects and costs.
+Knowing the benefits and risks involved in all methods will help you make an informed decision on what's best for your ferret.